Division of Environmental Analysis (DEA) LINKS

 Construction Emission Analysis

-The SER currently describes a qualitative approach for construction-stage (short term) air quality analysis..
+The SER currently describes a qualitative approach for construction-stage (short term) air quality analysis.
 In some cases, analysts may wish to quantify emissions.
-No single tool is suitable for use statewide for all types of projects, but these may be helpful as starting points:
+If you are considering conducting a quantitative analysis of construction emissions, consult with the Headquarters Environmental Coordinator assigned to the project area.
+Several options exist for analysis and evaluation, but there is no statewide standard method.
+These may be helpful as starting points:

 - The current version of the Sacramento AQMD Road Construction Model is available from the AQMD's CEQA Tools web page.